top of page

 The Voices Online Platform has a number of functions which teachers can use to make lessons more accessible.
 Each reading text can be modified to a size and font of the learners’ choice and has supporting audio.
 These sound files are helpful not only for learners with dyslexia, emergent literacy or sight impairments but also for students who wish to listen to their English homework whilst travelling or doing other tasks.
 Every video in the series has subtitles, to support learners with hearing impairments as well as learners who require more support with listening or who may be in crowded places.

-If you would like more ideas on how the Voices series can be further adapted for a truly personalised and accessible learning experience, you can request the recordings of my webinars on 23rd or 25th of March.
+If you would like more ideas on how the Voices series can be further adapted for a truly personalised and accessible learning experience, you can watch the recordings of my webinar on YouTube.

 MAREK KICZKOWIAK.png